July 28, 2023

 What we can expect is a new balance between physical and digital space as more people and businesses embrace the potential of remote work for the first time.
 It also presents an opportunity for workplace managers to emphasise their importance to the growing number of organisations who will be prepared to adopt more agile and distributed workplace cultures.

-The most likely outcome of this new era will not be no offices, but better offices.
+The most likely outcome of this new era will not be no offices, but better, fewer and smaller offices.
 These will be integrated into a new system of work which takes place in different times and places depending on people’s needs and those of the organisation.

 As Dror Poleg writes in his book Rethinking Real Estate, published pre-pandemic but more relevant than ever, “The office of the future is not a single location; it is a network of spaces and services”.